 I had previously attended four annual SA conventions, and I thought I had seen and heard surrender at the gut level many times.
 I've seen members become emotional while speaking in the spiritual light of more than 500 people.
 There is no disputing that when a previously undisclosed barrier to the light is removed, our gates of fear and denial open, and reality, as we had never known it rushes in.
-There have been times I have felt the protection of my Higher during these disclosures to my sponsor.
-There is no limit to our desire for secrecy, but as many of us discovered in that meeting, the secrets that once ruled us do not have to remain secrets.
+There have been times I have felt the protection of my Higher to the control of the secrets that once ruled us do not have to remain secrets.
 We discover the power and great freedom that comes when we bring our acts to the light.